How a food handlers license can grow a restaurant/food business

 • Proper cleaning procedures

-After you take a course, you can typically take the exam up to three times.
-After that you need to retake the course before you can take the test again.
+After you take a course, you can typically take the final exam up to three times.
+If you do not pass the exam after three retakes, you need to retake the course before you can retake the test.

 Once you pass the exam, you’ll get your food handlers certificate.

-Before you select a course, make sure it's approved in the state where your food service business operates.
+Before selecting a food handler training course, ensure it’s approved in the state where your food service business operates, as well as the ANSI National Accreditation Board (“ANAB-accredited”).
 Some popular options include:

 • Always Food Safe.
 This company offers several training options for different types of employees.
 Courses are only available online in video format.
 The cost for the food handler training is $10.
 You can print your food handlers certificate as soon as you pass the exam.

 • ServSafe.
-ServSafe courses are among the most popular food safety classes in the United States both online and in-person.
-After you successfully complete the food handlers test, you can download and print your e-certificate from the company's website.
+ServSafe courses are among the most popular online and in-person food safety classes in the United States.
+After you complete the food handlers test, you can download and print your e-certificate from the company’s website.

 How long does a food handlers card last?